 Similkameen Watershed Plan: Technical Studies Update, Associated Environmental.

-The Similkameen Valley Planning Society is pursuing a NON-regulatory Similkaeen Watershed Plan.
-The SWP is intended to provide guidance to decision-making authorities, resource managers, users and residents regarding water and land resources in the watershed.
-The RDOS and the SVPS are leading the process.
+The Similkameen Valley Planning Society have completed a NON-regulatory Similkameen Watershed Plan as Phase 3.
+The SWP was intended to provide guidance to decision-making authorities, resource managers, users and residents regarding water and land resources in the watershed.

 Fraser Basin Council website 'Rethinking Our Water Ways', click the following link to view : http://www.rethinkingwater.ca/